 COURSE C.-Calculus.
-With this subject the courses in Mathematics is concluded.
-Although running through only one term, the student is given a good working knowledge in the Differentiation of algebraic and Transcedental Functions, in simple applications of the Derivative, in finding Maxima and Minima values, in Evaluating Indeterminate Forms and in Expansion of Functions.
-The Integral Calculus is not treated so fully as the Differential, but its chief features are clearly brought out.
+With this subject the courses in Mathematics are concluded.
+Although running through only one term, the student is given a good working knowledge in the differentiation of algebraic and transcendental functions, in simple applications of the Derivative, in finding Maxima and Minima values, in Evaluating Indeterminate Forms and in Expansion of Functions.
+The integral Calculus is not treated so fully as the Differential, but its chief features are clearly brought out.

-Juniors, the first term, three times a week.
+Juniors, first term, three times a week.

 COURSE D.-Astronomy.
-This course is intended "to supply that amount of information upon the subject which may fairly be expected of every 'liberally educated' person."
-It gives an orderly statement of astronomical facts, the methods of arriving at them.
-Treats of the great underlying principles of the science, and supplements all this with a considerable amount of observational work.
+This course is intended to supply that amount of information upon the subject which may fairly be expected of every liberally educated person.
+It gives an orderly statement of astronomical facts, the methods of arriving at them; treats of the great underlying principles of the science, and supplements all this with a considerable amount of observational work.
 Students have the benefit of using a five-inch refractor equatorially mounted in a revolving dome, a small transit and other instruments.
 This course is regularly given in alternate years, but will be given any year if five or more students desire to take it in addition to their regular work.